pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 ![functions dashboard](https://raw.githubusercontent.com/pluralsight/guides/master/images/3a63f2dd-91b3-4fb8-b127-1d37788b4c5a.png)

 Next, we need to create the rest of the functions with their corresponding roles and policies.
-Of course, you can create one role with a full access policy and use it for all your function, but remember, that is not the recommended approach.
+Of course, you can create one role with a full access policy and use it for all your functions, but remember, that is not the recommended approach.
+Custom roles that minimize the number of permissions are better in the long run.

 You can also create the policies and roles from the Identity and Access Management (IAM) console with the visual editor, first creating a policy with required permission and then creating the role that will contain that policy.